Found in translation

 The Startup That Couldn't Tell Its Own Story

-A couple of years ago, I was working with a startup client.
-Complicated product, big market opportunity, money being raised — the whole deal.
-They came to us and said, "We need a website."
+A couple of years ago, I had a startup client with a complicated product, big market opportunity, big money raised — the whole deal.
+The request was simple: "We need a website."

 So that's what we did.
-We spent real time talking through their business strategy — who they were actually serving, what problem they were actually solving, what mattered most right now versus six months from now.
-And it worked.
-Once the thinking was clear, the messaging clicked.
-The website clicked.
-I think it even helped them sharpen their business beyond the website.
+We spent time talking through their business — prioritizing who they were actually serving, the problems they were solving and what mattered most right now versus six months from now.
+Once that was clear, the messaging clicked.
+It even helped them sharpen their business beyond the site itself.

 The request always sounds straightforward.
 "We need a new website."
 "We need sharper messaging."
 "We need a rebrand."
 But underneath that, the offering is fuzzy.
 The value prop is muddy.
 Different people inside the company have completely different answers to what the business actually is.

-Once the business actually makes sense — to the team, not just to the founder — then you can build a real concept.
+Once the business actually makes sense — to the team, not just to the founder — then you can conceptualize.
 Not "let's try a few directions and see what sticks."
+A real creative concept.
 A clear angle you can build everything around.

 AI can generate all day.
-But knowing what to keep, what to cut, what to tighten, and what to throw away — that's still a human job.
+But knowing what to keep, what to cut, what to tighten, and what to throw away — that's judgment.
+And when generation is easy, you can't hide behind effort or volume.
+Everything you deliver has to earn its place.

 It's recognizing when something feels generic.
 Seeing where messaging falls apart under scrutiny.
 Knowing when to push for a stronger angle instead of accepting the first decent draft.